| Written by Mark Buzinkay

 Safety standards vary greatly across the globe (1).
 The highest standards being in Europe, North America and Australia, in stark contrast to some parts of Africa or Asia where mines lack the most fundamental safety infrastructure and procedures.

-To improve safety and working conditions, advanced safety standards have been made mandatory with the help of the Mine Safety and Health Acts (2, 3, 4, 5).
+Advanced safety standards have been made mandatory with the help of the Mine Safety and Health Acts (2, 3, 4, 5) to improve safety and working conditions.
 The International Labor

 Organization ILO (6), the International Organization for Standardization ISO (7) and the OHSAS add to the breadth of international health and safety regulations for the mining industry.